 It is important to understand that this section does not apply to the syntax for the c:mpdName attribute in the MPD catalog document.
 Refer to Section 5.2.1, MPD Name Syntax (c:mpdName), above, for details regarding the c:mpdName metadata attribute.

-The MPD Specification is intended to help facilitate tool support for processing MPDs.
-Tools and search mechanisms that can identify basic MPD information as early as possible is efficient and valuable.
-So, if an MPD name, version, and class can be identified from its file name, then a tool would not have to open the ZIP file and parse the MPD catalog to determine such.
-Of course, to do anything useful, a tool will eventually have to open the MPD archive.
-However, a standard file name syntax allows a tool to search through a set of MPDs in ZIP file format to find a particular MPD name, version, or class without having to open each.
-File name consistency can also make it easier to scan and identify MPDs in a long list sorted by file name.
+The IEPD Specification is intended to help facilitate tool support for processing IEPDs.
+Tools and search mechanisms that can identify basic IEPD information as early as possible is efficient and valuable.
+So, if an IEPD name and version can be identified from its file name, then a tool would not have to open the ZIP file and parse the IEPD catalog to determine such.
+Of course, to do anything useful, a tool will eventually have to open the IEPD archive.
+However, a standard file name syntax allows a tool to search through a set of IEPDs in ZIP file format to find a particular IEPD name or version without having to open each.
+File name consistency can also make it easier to scan and identify IEPDs in a long list sorted by file name.

 Rule 7-5.
 IEPD ZIP file Name Syntax